ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 ## Finally, A Word from Our Sponsor

-Remember, be nice to Aardvarks...
+In preparation for the next lecture, please read Google's [MapReduce](./papers/MapReduce.pdf) paper, and remember &mdash; be nice to Aardvarks...

 ![Baby Aardvark](./img/aardvark.jpeg)